Ragul-K-B/federative-learning-based-mental-health-analysys/README.md

 - **Implementation**: In collaboration with BMW and other automotive companies, Intel is developing decentralized models that allow vehicles to improve their driving algorithms by sharing model updates across a network of connected cars, without sharing raw driving data.

 ## Project Overview
-This Project presents a federated learning framework for heart disease prediction using Flower (flwr), where individual users and therapists can participate.
+This Project presents a federated learning framework for mental health prediction using Flower (flwr), where individual users and therapists can participate.
 Here is an overview and a few suggestions for improvement or clarification:

 ### Structure Overview: